rperciaccante/RemoteResources/readme.md

-Files used oni various places
+Files used in various places